w3c/testtwf-website/docs/review-process.md

 ## Labels

 Pull requests get automatically labelled in the Github repository.
-Check out the list of labels in Github [https://github.com/w3c/web-platform-tests/issues][issues] to see the open pull requests for a specific area.
+Check out the [list of labels in Github][issues] to see the open pull requests for a given specification or a given Working Group.

 ## Using Critic